ONSdigital/software-engineer-community/standards/github.md

 - If the community cannot agree then the Head of Software Engineering Practice has the casting vote on any decision.

+- The **Security Division** will nominate one of its members to risk assess the use of GitHub at ONS and approve this guidance/standards.

-- The **Information Assurance** _Community of practice_ will nominate one of its members to risk assess the use of GitHub at ONS and approve this policy.
+- The **Information Assurance** _Community of practice_ will nominate one of its members to risk assess the use of GitHub at ONS and approve this policy?

 ### Named Representatives